The Recommended CBD Dosage is the Guide to Optimal CBD Effects

 Cannabidiol or CBD is a natural compound in the hemp plant.
 The plant contains over 100 cannabinoids and CBD makes up about 40% of some extracts from the hemp plant.
 CBD may be beneficial to your health and well-being because it doesn’t produce the psychoactive properties of THC.
 In other words, it doesn’t make a person high when they use it.
 Hemp and marijuana are two varieties of the cannabis plant.

 They are not the same because marijuana has a higher THC content while hemp has a higher CBD content.
-CBD from industrial hemp contains trace amounts of THC (less than 0.3%) and is legal in the U.S. and a majority of states.
-On the other hand, marijuana has more than 0.3% THC and is illegal in the U.S. as well as a majority of states.
+CBD from industrial hemp contains trace amounts of THC (less than 0.3%) and is federally legal in the U.S. On the other hand, marijuana has more than 0.3% THC and is federally illegal in the U.S. as well as many states.
 One needs to obtain a license to use marijuana as a medical substance.
-Though it is legal and safe, it is still most effective when you adhere to the recommended CBD dosage.
+Though CBD is legal and safe, it is still most effective when you adhere to the recommended CBD dosage.

 How Does CBD Work?